Fizmath/Docker-opencv-GPU/README.md

 Note that I tested the above commands in UBUNTU.
 These may differ in other systems.

-5. Real-time GPU accelerated face detection with OpenCV DNN and GStreamer .
+5. Real-time face detection with OpenCV DNN, GStreamer, CUDA and Docker :
+    .
 Before running the container type in your CMD :
     ```sh
     $ xhost +